 FAQ

-Is this page only for disputes seated in Turkey?
+Is this page only for disputes seated ?

-No. Turkey-linked commercial disputes can create Turkish-law or Turkish-enforcement questions even when the seat is elsewhere.
+No. -linked commercial disputes can create Turkish-law or -enforcement questions even when the seat is elsewhere.

 Why separate this from the main arbitration guide?